MazinLab/MKIDGen3/docs/design_description.md

 All three locations can run captures concurrently but the setup / engineering capture only supports one sub-location at a time.

-The FRS accepts capture requests and processes then in a loose priority order, executing requestes as they are compatible with those previously received and running.
+The FRS accepts capture requests on the capture request port and processes then in a loose priority order, executing requestes as they are compatible with those previously received and running.
 Requestes may fail and abort at any time.
 Upon completion (including failure) a single null data byte will be published.

+Anyone is able to subscribe to published data and they are able to filter by capture ID.
+Only the computer that generated the capture request necessarily knows the capture ID(s) for the requests they submitted.

 ## Array Setup Steps
 1. Run sweeps (power and freq.) to find res and drive power